memborsky/puckfetcher/README.rst

 A simple command-line podcatcher.

-TSupports Python 2.7, 3.3, 3.4, and 3.5, and Python 2.7 on PyPy.
-Feel free to report
-any issues here, and I’ll investigate when/if I can.
+Supports Python 3.4+.
+Feel free to report any issues here, and I’ll investigate when/if I can.

 | You’ll need setuptools (https://pypi.python.org/pypi/setuptools) to
   run this in its current state.
 Go get it, clone this repo, and you